Writing Research Grant Proposals in the New Era of Competition

 This workshop covers writing grant proposals for all types of grants, including NIH, NSF, and foundations.
 It is co-sponsored by the Office of Research and is presented by Jill Jividen, PhD.

-During the last 30 minutes of the presentation, a panel of successful researchers (TBA) will discuss navigating the competitive grant landscape and the review process.
+During the last 30 minutes of the presentation, the following panel of successful researchers will discuss navigating the competitive grant landscape and the review process:

 Following this workshop, you will be able to:

 - Develop a persuasive grant proposal that is responsive to the sponsor’s priorities.

 - Learn ways to prepare for a critical review.

 - Examine elements of a focused research plan, including hypotheses or research questions, objectives and long-range research goals, and rationales and methods.

 - Review existing resources at the University of Michigan for research proposal development.

 - Review options for reusing a failed renewal or an unsuccessful new proposal.